irnamstf/2403-ITT440/10% Individual Assignment/11 MUHAMMAD ADLI BIN AHMAD NASSRUDIN/README.md

-### UNIVERSITI TEKNOLOGI MARA (UiTM) CAWANGAN MELAKA KAMPUS JASIN

-SEMESTER 4

-MARCH 2023 – AUGUST 2023

-ITT440

-NETWORK PROGRAMMING

-ASSIGNMENT TITLE : CALCULATE CUBIC NUMBER USING PARALLEL PROGRAMMING
+Title : CALCULATE CUBIC NUMBER USING PARALLEL PROGRAMMING

-NAME : MUHAMMAD ADLI BIN AHMAD NASSRUDIN (2022484504)
+Name : MUHAMMAD ADLI BIN AHMAD NASSRUDIN

+Student ID : 2022484504

-GROUP : M3CS2554A
+Group : M3CS2554A

-PROGRAM : CDCS255

-LECTURER’S NAME : SIR SHAHADAN BIN SAAD
+Lecturer's name : SIR SHAHADAN BIN SAAD

 # PYTHON PARALLEL PROGRAMMING

-### INTRODUCTION TO PYTHON PARALLEL PROGRAMMING
+### Introduction to Python Parallel Programming
 Parallel programming is a computing paradigm where multiple tasks or processes are executed simultaneously, either concurrently or in parallel, to improve performance and efficiency.
 In traditional sequential programming, tasks are executed one after the other, which can lead to underutilization of available computing resources, especially in modern multi-core processors and distributed systems.
 Parallel programming divides the task into smaller subtask using multiple cores in a processor.

 *The difference between serial and parallel programming:*